grumpy-coders/pointy/README.md

 # pointy
-Versa and Ionic golf like game score keeper.
+Versa, Versa 2, Versa Lite, and Ionic golf like game score keeper.

 First off I'll give credit to the resources I'm using (as best as I can remember).